-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps to become a minister and perform a wedding ceremony in Oregon.
+The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Oregon and perform a wedding ceremony in Oregon.

 Step 1 - How to Become Ordained

 How to get and become Ordained in Oregon and become a minister to perform weddings and marriage ceremonies in Oregon

 Our Ordinations for Oregon are completely free and can be completed in less than a day.
 Thousands of people have registered and become licensed ministers in Oregon.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Oregon!

 Get started today by clicking on the link below!